 A comparison of the Ohio River stage measured at the Paducah and Metropolis stations from January 2007 through March 2010 is presented in Figure 3.14.
 During high flow conditions, the reported river stage for the Metropolis station is on average 1.8 ft lower than the stage reported for the Paducah station.
 This difference is attributable to the downstream location of the Metropolis station relative to the Paducah station and a different vertical datum used for reporting (i.e., NGVD29 for the Metropolis station and COE1912 for the Paducah station).
+The difference between the COE1912 datum and the NGVD1929 datum varies spatially, and a simple conversion is not available.
+Comparison of the data from the two stations still is useful to evaluate approximate differences and identify the limitation of the Paducah data during periods of low river stage.
 During low flow conditions, the Ohio River stage measured at the Metropolis station is as much as 13.7 ft lower than the stage measured at the Paducah station.
-This difference is due to the presence of a low flow wicket located in between the two stations that maintains a navigable depth of water in the Paducah area.
-Consequently, measurements from the Paducah station are not representative of the Ohio River stage within the model domain whenever the Ohio River falls below approximately 302 ft (COE1912) at the Paducah station, which corresponds to an Ohio River stage less than or equal to approximately 300 ft amsl in the model domain.
+This difference is due to the presence of Dam No. 52 that maintains a navigable depth of water in the Paducah area (Figure 3.14).
+Consequently, measurements from the Paducah station are not representative of the Ohio River stage within the model domain whenever the Ohio River stage less than or equal to approximately 300 ft amsl in the model domain.